kittynugget/Test-Documentation/docs/Chapter3.md

 ## 3.5 How to Make Chunks

-**Note:** Chunks do not have a single Mode attributed to them, and are instead accessible in any Mode.
+**Note: Chunks do not have a single Mode attributed to them, and are instead accessible in any Mode.**

 ### 3.5.1 Accessing Chunk Creation

 To create a chunk the user must click and drag horizonatally across tokens then release.
 This creates a new token-like data structure called a chunk that can be added to chains and annotated similarly to how tokens behave.

--As noted above, Chunks can be made in any Mode.
+  - As noted above, Chunks can be made in any Mode.
 However, when making chunks outside of Tag mode the chunk will automatically be added to a chain as if it was clicked.

 ## 3.6 Merging Chains